CFR-Class 040 DH

 CFR Class 040 DH (Factory designation LDH 125) are diesel-hydraulic locomotives produced in large numbers for shunting and light mainline service by the Romanian state railways CFR.
-In addition, 475 locomotives of this model were delivered to Romanian industrial companies, 263 units were delivered to Bulgaria, 42 units were delivered to industrial companies in Czechoslovakia, three units went to Iraq, two units went to China and one unit was delivered to the USSR.
+In addition, 475 locomotives of this model were delivered to Romanian industrial companies, 263 units were delivered to Bulgaria, 42 units were delivered to industrial companies in Czechoslovakia, three units went to Iraq, two units went to China and one unit was delivered to USSR.